Some results about the geometric Whittaker model

+If $P=B$ then Theorem \ref{dcikens}(1) applies, see Remark 0 after Lemma \ref{13}.
+Also, in this case $\oU$ coincides with the set of unipotent elements in $\oP$, thus we have: $S_g=S_g' $ and $U_g=U_g'$.
+Thus (2) follows from (1). \epr \epr \cor{cleanP} Let $U$ be the unipotent radical of a Borel subgroup $B$.
+Let $j$ denote the open embedding of $B$ into $G/\oU$.
+Let $\calF$ be any $(U,\chi)$-equivariant sheaf on $B$ (with respect to the left multiplication action).
+Then the natural morphism

 is an isomorphism.
-In other words, every $(U,\chi)$-equivariant sheaf on $P$ is clean with respect to $j$. \ecor \prf Let $L$ be the Levi factor of $P$.
-The isomorphism $L\simeq \oP/\oU$ gives rise to a natural action of $P$ on $L$.
-Since the action of $U$ on $L$ is trivial it follows that every $\calF\in\calD^b(L)$ is automatically $\oU$-equivariant.
+In other words, every $(U,\chi)$-equivariant sheaf on $B$ is clean with respect to $j$. \ecor \prf Let $L$ be the Levi factor of $B$ (since $B$ is now assumed to be a Borel subgroup, $L$ is a maximal torus of $G$).
+The isomorphism $L\simeq \oB/\oU$ gives rise to a natural action of $\oB$ on $L$.
+Since the action of $\oU$ on $L$ is trivial it follows that every $\calF\in\calD^b(L)$ is automatically $\oU$-equivariant.

-We have the natural identifications $U\x L\simeq P$ (by multiplication map) and $G\underset{\oP}\x L\simeq G/\oU$ (sending every $(g,l)\mod \oP$ to $gl\mod \oU$).
-Under these identification the embedding $j:P\to G/\oU$ becomes equal to the natural embedding $U\x L\to G\underset{\oP}\x L$ considered in \reft{cleanness} (for $X=L$).
+We have the natural identifications $U\x L\simeq B$ (by multiplication map) and $G\underset{\oB}\x L\simeq G/\oU$ (sending every $(g,l)\mod \oB$ to $gl\mod \oU$).
+Under these identification the embedding $j:B\to G/\oU$ becomes equal to the natural embedding $U\x L\to G\underset{\oB}\x L$ considered in \reft{cleanness} (for $X=L$).
 Also the fact that $\calF$ is $(U,\chi)$-equivariant implies that as a sheaf on $U\x L$ it can be decomposed as $\calF=\chi^*\calL_\psi\boxtimes\calF'$ for some $\calF'\in\calD^b(L)$.
 Hence \refc{cleanP} is a particular case of \reft{cleanness}. \epr \ssec{}{Application to Katz-Laumon theorem} Consider the variety $\AA^1\x \GG_m$ with coordinates $(x,y)$.
 Let $f:\AA^1\x\GG_m\to \AA^1$ be given by $f(x,y)=\frac{x}{y}$.
 Let also $i:\AA^1\x\GG_m\to \AA^2$ denote the natural embedding and let $\pi:\AA^1\x \GG_m\to \GG_m$ be the projection to the second variable.
-The following theorem is proved in \cite{KL}. \th{katz-laumon} For every $\calF\in\calD(\GG_m)$ the natural map \eq{kl} i_!(f^*\calL_\psi\ten\pi^*\calF)\to i_*(f^*\calL_\psi\ten\pi^*\calF) \end{equation} is an isomorphism. \eth Below we explain that \reft{katz-laumon} may be viewed as a particular case of \refc{cleanP}. \prf Take now $G=SL(2)$ and let $P$ and $\oP$ be respectively the subgroups of lower-triangular and upper-triangular matrices, with unipotent radicals $U$ and $\oU$.
+The following theorem is proved in \cite{KL}. \th{katz-laumon} For every $\calF\in\calD(\GG_m)$ the natural map \eq{kl} i_!(f^*\calL_\psi\ten\pi^*\calF)\to i_*(f^*\calL_\psi\ten\pi^*\calF) \end{equation} is an isomorphism. \eth Below we explain that \reft{katz-laumon} may be viewed as a particular case of \refc{cleanP}. \prf Take now $G=SL(2)$ and let $B$ and $\oB$ be respectively the subgroups of lower-triangular and upper-triangular matrices, with unipotent radicals $U$ and $\oU$.
 We denote the natural isomorphism between $U$ and $\GG_a$ by $\chi$.